 Install App from Marketplace

-To help make Google Apps login integration (SSO) work as smoothly as possible, it can be helpful to import your users to Small Improvements automatically.
-Start configuring your import by going to the Administration tab and clicking on the Google Apps icon inside Small Improvements.
+To help make Google Workspace login integration (SSO) work as smoothly as possible, it can be helpful to import your users to Small Improvements automatically.
+Start configuring your import by going to the Administration tab and clicking on the Google Workspace icon inside Small Improvements.

 In the Configuration tab, you are able to enter your connection details.
 Your Service Account is the Google account that will be used to synchronize your user database.
 We recommend this be a robot account created specifically for this purpose, but you can enter any user with User Management Admin privileges.